NEW Location! 436 South 6th St., La Crescent (507) 895-1115

 Latest News and Updates

-NEW!
 PHONE and ONLINE Pre-Orders!

-We have started taking orders by phone or by an online form, if you would like to customize the non-perishable items in your bag of food.
+We are taking orders by phone or by an online form, if you would like to customize the non-perishable items in your bag of food.
 Those bags of food plus the weekly fresh choices ( produce, dairy, meat) can be picked up when we are open Wednesdays 2 - 5 PM and the 2nd Sat. of the month, 9 AM - Noon.

 Phone Ordering: Call us at (507) 895-1115